duncanj/XDataPlugin/README.md

 Status
 ======
-The project is currently in an early embryonic stage.
-The plugin works and accepts requests for datarefs, then logs the dataref values to the X-Plane logfile - returning data is not implemented yet, but shouldn't take long once I have a few free evenings.
+This project is currently in it's early stages.
+The plugin compiles and works (at least on Windows 7).
+By 'works', I mean it accepts requests for datarefs, then sends data packets periodically (at the requested frequency) containing data from the simulator.

 Future plans